-Not every home office will follow the same blueprint.
-For instance, a remote worker in a design position will likely benefit from a different setup than the likes of a data analyst or accountant.
+Now not every home office will follow the same blueprint.
+For instance, a designer will likely benefit from a different setup than that of a data analyst or accountant.

 MacBook Pro for the WFH Pro: Why It’s the Perfect Telecommuting Device